Sqaaakoi/legacy-noptcha-patch-archived/README.md

 Unfortunately, I discovered that the extension redirects some websites to have affilate tracking codes.
 I have prettified the code, made some of it readable and removed such functionality.

+# What's changed, and how to make your update it

 Most of the changes are in [background.js](background.js) and all tracking functionality _can_ be disabled by removing the `start()` call near the end of the file.

 None of the original code in here belongs to me.

-No warranty or guarantee is provided that this extension will function or be updated.
+**No warranty or guarantee is provided that this extension will function or be updated.**

 [Original extension](https://chrome.google.com/webstore/detail/noptcha-recaptcha-hcaptch/dknlfmjaanfblgfdfebhijalfmhmjjjo)